tradingstrategy-ai/top-framework/docs/source/web-top/about.rst

 =====

 Sometimes you just need to log in to your web server and see what's going on.
 `web-top` allows you to do.
-Instead of focusing Application Performance Management (APM), metrics or log storage `web-top` displays what's currently happening in your web server.
+Instead of focusing on Application Performance Management (APM), metrics or log storage `web-top` displays what's currently happening in your web server.
 `web-top` is ideal for observing and catching issues when they happen.